 - Pantry staples – chicken broth, cayenne and parsley

-How do you make this Lemon Chicken Penne Recipe
+How to make Lemon Chicken Pasta

 Boil the pasta, but just until it’s slightly firm.